 A scientific collaborator of ours has filed and received an IND with the FDA to conduct a phase II clinical trial with EFFIRMA in fibromyalgia patients.
 We plan to fund this double-blind placebo controlled phase II clinical study which is designed to enroll up to 90 patients with fibromyalgia.
-Through June 30, 2008, we have incurred approximately \$103,000 of costs related to our development of EFFIRMA TM , of which \$85,000 was incurred during 2007 and \$18,000 was incurred during the first half of 2008.
+Through September 30, 2008, we have incurred approximately \$104,000 of costs related to our development of EFFIRMA TM, of which \$85,000 was incurred during 2007 and \$19,000 was incurred during 2008.